-When Marisa showed up to model for myself and a few artist friends, she had on a beautiful white, flowing dress, some pale flowers in her hair, and long vintage earrings on.
-She looked soft and beautiful as if she had just stepped out of a Victorian novel.
-But then she showed us another dress that she brought along.
-It was a one-off design, in art deco style, mostly red and black, with bold shapes outlined in contrasting piping, and with a light-colored pattern made of shapes and flowers that went around the skirt symmetrically and up onto both sides of the bodice.
-The dress was bold, unique, warm, creative, independent, and it had dimension.
-It said non-conformist in every way.
-It had personality and intelligence; it seemed full of surprises.
-The fabric was not light and frilly; it was sturdy and reliable, and it was dominated in color by a very red, red.
-We artists unanimously agreed that Marisa should wear that dress.
-And when she did she seemed to change.
+When Marisa arrived to model for me and some artist friends, she wore a lovely white dress, with pale flowers in her hair and vintage earrings.
+She looked gentle and beautiful, like a character from a Victorian novel.
+Then, she showed us another dress, an art deco design in red and black.
+It had bold shapes outlined with contrasting piping and a light pattern of shapes and flowers around the skirt and bodice.
+The dress was striking, unique, warm, and creative.
+It expressed independence and a non-conformist spirit, full of personality and surprises.
+The fabric was sturdy, in a bright red color.
+We all agreed that Marisa should wear that dress, and when she did, she seemed to transform.

 Marisa’s Dress, was included in the exhibition: GO FIGURE: EXPLORING THE HUMAN FORM, curated by Deborah Forman, CAPE COD MUSEUM OF ART, Dennis, MA, September 13, 2018 - February 17, 2019